 Content intelligence empowers us to make smart strategic and tactical decisions that put customers (or users) first.
 Letting the doctors or engineers or other subject matter experts dump all of their knowledge on your website, for example, will be tough to justify.
 So will bombarding your customers with brand or marketing jargon.

-As a participant explained in our study of What Makes Content Teams Thrive?
+As a participant explained in our ongoing study of content operations:

 “We were able to achieve success on a particular content restructuring because we were given the time to establish proper data ahead of time, make recommendations, then measure the changes against the previously established baselines.
 By allowing for the process to be measured and iterative, we were able to provide a better solution.”

 Growth is the holy grail of business.
 Growth also is often an important goal for other types of organizations.
 When we show that content decisions have an impact on business growth, the value of content practice becomes hard to dispute.

 If content really is an asset (and I believe it is), then content intelligence helps us understand how well we use those assets to improve business or organizational performance and drive business growth.
 We gain compelling stories, like this success with The Home Depot, to tell to executives, which gives content a seat at the executive table.

 Now, those are the strategic reasons to establish a content intelligence practice.
 But, there are a host of other benefits to a content intelligence practice, as well.
 Here are a few…

 Where does your organization stand on content intelligence?
 What are the benefits you’ve seen and the challenges you’ve experienced?
-You can bet I’ll be talking more about content intelligence this year, and I look forward to hearing your perspective.
+Answering these questions is the start of an exciting journey toward content that has more impact than you thought possible.